Spencerx/Reticulum/docs/manual/_sources/git.rst.txt

 **Repository Statistics**

-When statistics recording is enabled (see the ``record_stats`` configuration option), the page server can display activity charts for each repository.
+When statistics recording is enabled (see the ``record_stats`` configuration option), the page node can display activity charts for each repository.
 The statistics page shows:

 - Total and peak views, fetches and pushes
 - Daily activity charts over a 90-day period